Multicapitalism – A new economic doctrine for sustainability in commerce*

 Organizational performance, then, can and should be thought of in terms of impacts on all vital capitals relative to norms, standards or thresholds for what they would have to be in order to be sustainable.
 Value, it turns out, is by no means restricted to economic assets.

 As a doctrine, multicapitalism is the evolutionary result of Context-Based Sustainability (CBS), a methodology initially devised for non-financial management only.
-What’s new and exciting about multicapitalism, therefore, is its extension of CBS into the financial domain and to organizational performance more broadly construed.
+What’s new and exciting about multicapitalism, therefore, is its inclusion of financial performance in context-based accounting.
 Multicapitalism, that is, finally makes integrated Triple Bottom Line management possible.
 This changes everything.

-To help address the challenge of operationalizing multicapitalism in business, we are also pleased to announce the world’s first integrated context-based methodology for measuring, managing and reporting the performance of organizations in a way that takes impacts on all vital capitals fully into account: the MultiCapital Scorecard™.
-If there are twenty-five things that have to happen in order to make the New Economics possible, this is certainly one of them!
+To help address the challenge of operationalizing multicapitalism in business, we created the world’s first integrated context-based methodology for measuring, managing and reporting the performance of organizations in a way that takes impacts on all vital capitals fully into account: the MultiCapital Scorecard™.
+If there are twenty-five things that have to happen in order to make sustainable, regenerative capitalism possible, this is certainly one of them!

 *The terms multicapitalism and monocapitalism were first coined by Martin Thomas and Mark McElroy in 2014, and further elaborated in their 2016 article and book, “Does Sustainable Performance Mean Abandoning Capitalism?” and The MultiCapital Scorecard, respectively, and elsewhere.